 |S&P 500 Index||7.56%||-18.11%||28.71%||18.40%|

 Past performance does not guarantee or indicate future results.
 Portfolios are managed according to their respective strategies which may differ significantly in terms of security holdings, industry weightings, and asset allocation from those of the benchmark(s).
 Portfolio performance, characteristics and volatility may differ from the benchmark(s) shown.

-Returns or Risk/Rewards statistics presented reflect the Calamos US Sustainable Equities Composite II, which is an actively managed, U.S focused composite that seeks long-term capital appreciation.
-The Composite invests primarily in the common stock of companies in the US that excel at managing environmental risks and opportunities, societal impact and corporate governance (ESG) factors and exhibit attractive financial attributes and competitive advantages.
+Returns or Risk/Rewards statistics presented reflect the Calamos US Sustainable Equities SMA Composite, which is an actively managed, US focused composite that seeks long-term capital appreciation.
+The Composite invests primarily in the common stock of companies in the US that excel at managing environmental risks and opportunities, societal impacts and corporate governance (ESG) factors in addition to exhibiting attractive financial attributes and competitive advantages.
 On August 25, 2021 Calamos acquired Pearl Impact Capital LLC which has managed the strategy since its inception in 2020.
 Firm assets shown represent assets managed by Calamos Advisors and not assets managed by Pearl Impact Capital LLC.
-The Calamos US Sustainable Equities Composite II was formerly named the PIC US Opportunities Composite.
-This name change was effected August 25, 2021.
+The Calamos US Sustainable Equities SMA Composite was formerly named the Calamos US Sustainable Equities Composite II.
+This name change became effective June 30, 2022.
 The Composite was created August 31, 2021, calculated with an inception date of February 1, 2020.
 Results include all fully discretionary advisory accounts, including those no longer with the Firm.
 Past performance is no guarantee of future results.

 Unmanaged index returns, unlike fund returns, do not reflect fees, expenses or sales charges.
 Investors cannot invest directly in an index.

 S&P 500 Index is generally considered representative of the US stock market.